ubcemergingmedialab/19-3001-3DMetabolism-Unity/README.md

 ## Project Description
 A visualization of the Metabolic that leverages the third dimension and Unity animations to make the network easier to understand

+## About this branch
+this branch is to prototype the animation pipeline (IAT4U) pipeline in action.
+Features:
+- Prototyping temporary UI assets, like a 'play animation' button that will appear for each search result.
+- Each node and edge will 'pulse' in color based on the order from the seearch.

 ## External Assets

 ### Included